 Addiction is a big word and not to be taken lightly.
-People have been addicted to anything from tobacco, meaning cigarettes, alcohol, all sorts of drugs, video games, gambling, emotions, to extreme sports.
+In general, people can be addicted to anything from tobacco, meaning cigarettes, alcohol, all sorts of drugs, video games, emotions, to extreme sports.

 The last one is of interest to us.
 There have been people addicted to extreme sports, but how does one even get there?
 That is possible, to an extent, but how dangerous is it to get addicted to extreme sports?
 Should you fear getting addicted?
 Here is our take on the matter.